- Professional and group harm reduction/NARCAN training will continue virtually. Supplies can be ordered and delivered to you directly.

 From us!
 Our skillful Naloxone educators provide FREE training for community members at our Community Resource Center (CRC).
 Training is held on a first-come-first-served basis.
 All trainees leave with a free Naloxone kit and an overdose prevention educational packet.
 We also provide private learning experiences for groups, businesses, and organizations.
-Training for professional audiences are not free of charge and can be arranged through Bella Crum, Programs Administrator and Health Educator, at [email protected] or 844.584.5254 x804.
+Training for professional audiences are not free of charge and can be arranged through Michelle Kavouras, Programs Manager, at [email protected] or 844.584.5254 x807.

 What will you learn about/take away from each training?

 - Details of the 911 Good Samaritan Law and Naloxone Act